talsma-ict/context-propagation/docs/README.md

 ### Threadpools and ExecutorService

-If your background threads are managed by an `ExecutorService` acting as a threadpool, you can use the `ContextAwareExecutorService` instead of your usual threadpool to automatically take snapshots when submitting new work and propagating them into the background threads.
+If your background threads are managed by an `ExecutorService` acting as a threadpool, you can use the `ContextAwareExecutorService` instead of your usual threadpool.
+This automatically takes a new context snapshot when submitting new work and reactivats this snapshot in the background threads.
 The `ContextAwareExecutorService` can wrap any `ExecutorService` for the actual thread execution:
 ```java
 // private static final ExecutorService THREADPOOL = Executors.newCachedThreadpool();